FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: FASE CPU Interface and Hardware Controller

 This section introduces the target hardware interface definition required to support the FASE framework.
 Notably, this constitutes the only necessary modification to the target processor when applying our approach.
 All other components of the framework, including the hardware controller and host-side software, can operate independently of the processor’s internal implementation.
+Each logical CPU core should expose a separate CPU interface.

+After extensive design-space exploration and empirical validation, the required interface was reduced to three bundles.
+Table \ref{tab-cpu-port} summarizes the proposed CPU interface, which is organized into three bundles: \emph{Priv}, \emph{Reg}, and \emph{Inject}.
+The \emph{Priv} bundle reports the current hardware privilege level for exception detection.
+The \emph{Reg} bundle provides controlled access to architectural registers through a standard handshake mechanism.
+The \emph{Inject} bundle enables back-end instruction injection, including front-end isolation, injection handshake, and pipeline status reporting.
+An optional \emph{interrupt} signal supports more advanced scheduling and synchronization, reflecting a deliberate trade-off to limit hardware integration complexity.

-After extensive design-space exploration and empirical validation, the required interface was reduced to one status signal for privilege level tracking and two functional operations: general-purpose register access and instruction invocation.
-These three capabilities are fundamental and already covered by widely adopted debug standards such as the \emph{RISC-V Debug Specification}.
+These capabilities are fundamental and already covered by widely adopted debug standards such as the \emph{RISC-V Debug Specification}.